 Say, “Ask me questions.”
 After you answer, ask if you’ve responded to the question.
 Then say, “That was a great question!
 Ask another.”
 But if you don’t know the answer to a question, admit you don’t know.

 ***Steven Gordon is a family medicine physician who blogs at Walkaboutdoc, sharing his experiences of practicing medicine and traveling with his wife.
-He can be reached on LinkedIn.
+He can be reached at link below.